The best part: the code (Ctrl+W) is described in the manual

 part (or game), skip particularly bad sections of an otherwise great game, to screw around after you've finished a game...
 Or to ruin other people's fun.
 There are three main types of cheating in games (although the last is more about the act than the method).

-- Internal Cheating: The 'cheat' was specifically programmed into the game by its designers.
-There are several variants — it can be provided as a menu option, it could be unlockable by in-game achievements (or by inputting a code into a "Password" prompt), or by performing certain obscure combination of buttons or moves from the menu or within the game itself.
-Sometimes these cheats can do things not directly related to helping you finish a game (or even outright hinder you), such as "big head" codes, wacky colour palettes, or even making a game much harder.
+- Internal Cheating: the cheat was specifically programmed into the game by its designers.
+There are several variants.
+It can be provided as a menu option, it could be unlockable by in-game achievements (or by inputting a code into a "Password" prompt), or by performing certain obscure combination of buttons or moves from the menu or within the game itself.
+Sometimes these cheats can do things not directly related to helping you finish a game (or even outright hinder you), such as "big head" codes, wacky color palettes, or even making a game much harder.
 Many of these codes were designed to assist game testers in getting through the game without too much effort, and were then left in for players to discover.

 As a more grey part of internal forms of this, there is also glitch exploitation.
 Sometimes this can change a game a lot but still make it playable for veterans, which makes it a form of "Stop Having Fun" Guys